libertyswede/NxtLib/README.md

 <br />
 A bit more advanced is the local signing feature, where you sign the transaction within your .NET application.
 It's useful if you don't have any NXT node that can be trusted. <br />
 There's a sample code of how to use that [here](https://github.com/libertyswede/NxtLib/blob/master/Examples/LocalSignedAssetPurchase/Program.cs), and a [youtube video](https://www.youtube.com/watch?v=_H_xbLSSGkY) explaining the functionality.

+### Support or contact
+There's a [thread about NxtLib](https://nxtforum.org/api-discussion/) on the nxtforum.org.
+You're welcome to join!